Azure-Samples/communication-services-dotnet-quickstarts/AccessTokensWithCustomIdQuickstart/README.md

 - azure-communication-services
 ---

-# Bring your own durable identity (BYODI) with Azure Communication Services
+# Access Tokens with Custom Id with Azure Communication Services

-This sample demonstrates how to use Bring your own durable identity (BYODI) with Azure Communication Services (ACS) feature in .NET.
+This sample demonstrates how to use Access Tokens with Custom Id with Azure Communication Services (ACS) feature in .NET.

 For full instructions on Azure Communication Services identity management, look at [Quickstart: Create and manage access tokens](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-csharp)